kryptoish/nanopulseOS/README.md

-## **Project Title**: **Modular Embedded OS Kernel with Real-Time Capabilities**
+**NanoPulse OS: A Modular RTOS Kernel**

 ---

 ### **Objective**
-I am currently working on developing a lightweight, modular OS kernel for resource-constrained microcontrollers (no MMU) with features like real-time scheduling, IPC, and peripheral drivers, integrating concepts from bare-metal development, RTOS design, and kernel architecture.
+Currently under development of a lightweight, modular OS kernel for resource-constrained microcontrollers (no MMU) with features like real-time scheduling, IPC, and peripheral drivers, integrating concepts from bare-metal development, RTOS design, and kernel architecture.
+Will add a tetris LCD example in the future.

 ---